tsamaya/generator-bootmap-ef/README.md

 $ npm install -g yo
 ```

+### Getting To Know Yeoman

+Yeoman has a heart of gold.
+He's a person with feelings and opinions, but he's very easy to work with.
+If you think he's too opinionated, he can be easily convinced.

+If you'd like to get to know Yeoman better and meet some of his friends, [Grunt](http://gruntjs.com) and [Bower](http://bower.io), check out the complete [Getting Started Guide](https://github.com/yeoman/yeoman/wiki/Getting-Started).

 ### Yeoman Generators

 Yeoman travels light.
 He didn't pack any generators when he moved in.
 You can think of a generator like a plug-in.
 You get to choose what type of application you wish to create, such as a Backbone application or even a Chrome extension.